OkothPius/Gallery/README.md

 # Gallery

 My  personal gallery application that you display all my favourite photos for others to see.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+12th-May-2019

 ### Prerequisites